Counties 4 Yorkshire

 Counties 4 Yorkshire is an English rugby union league at the tenth tier of the domestic competition for teams from Yorkshire.
 Club rugby in Yorkshire operates without promotion play-offs meaning that the top two teams are automatically promoted to Yorkshire 3 and the bottom two teams were relegated to Yorkshire 5 until the RFU made changes to the Yorkshire league structure.
 Each season a team from Counties 3 Yorkshire or Yorkshire 4 may be picked to take part in the RFU Junior Vase - a national competition for clubs at levels 9-12.

 For the 2017-18 season, Yorkshire 4 was broken up into two regional leagues - Yorkshire 4 (North West) and Yorkshire 4 (South East) - while Yorkshire 5 ceased to exist.
 Teams from both Yorkshire 4 and 5 were transferred into the regional divisions depending on location.
 After the teams have played each other home and away, in February the clubs are reallocated into a Premier league and a Shield league for one further round of fixtures.
 The top four teams from each league play in the Premier and the other teams play in the Shield.
 The top two teams in the Premier league are promoted to Counties 3 Yorkshire.

+Participating clubs 2025-26

+North division

+Departing were Hornsea, promoted to Counties 3 Yorkshire as champions.

+South division

+Departing were Dearne Valley (champions) promoted to Counties 3 Yorkshire.

+Participating clubs 2024-25

+For the new season the league was once more split into North / South division as it had been most recently in season 2021-22.
+Three new teams, all from South Yorkshire, were added to the South league to make a total of seven, with eight competing in the North division.